 If you’ve tried multiple medications yet continue to have seizures, it may be time to consider alternative treatment options.

-VNS Therapy (short for vagus nerve stimulation therapy) is a neuromodulation treatment designed for people with drug-resistant epilepsy.
+VNS Therapy is a neuromodulation treatment designed for people with drug-resistant epilepsy.
 It is recommended by guidelines as an add-on therapy in reducing seizure frequency in children and adults with drug-resistant epilepsy who are not suitable for resective surgery.

 VNS Therapy is a small device that is implanted under the skin in the chest and connected to the vagus nerve in the neck.
 VNS Therapy delivers mild pulses to the brain through the vagus nerve to help prevent seizures before they start and help stop them if they do.

 Improved Quality of Life

 Improved Alertness, Mood and Memory

 VNS Therapy is recommended by guidelines as an add-on therapy in reducing seizure frequency in children and adults with DRE who are not suitable for resective surgery.

 More Seizure-Free Moments

 VNS Therapy™ has been shown to improve over time to help control seizures for years to come.